What is Cloud Computing?

 - Platform as a service (PaaS)

-This refers to the services that provide an on-demand setting for generating, examining, producing and managing applications.
+This refers to the services that provide an on-demand setting for generating, examining, producing, and managing applications.

-This makes it easier for developers to build a web or mobile app quickly.
+In fact, this makes it easier for developers to build a web or mobile app quickly.
 No worries about setting up or maintaining the foundational infrastructure.